Meet Your District 205 Board of Education Members

 The School Board appoints and supervises the Superintendent of Schools, whose job it is to run the day-to-day operations of the school district and to provide educational leadership and vision for administrators, faculty, and staff.
 Many of you already are familiar with our Board members, but there may be some things that you do not know about them.

-Ann Lopez-Caneva, Vice President Ann Lopez-Caneva is a graduate of LTHS, Joliet Junior College and Governors State University.
+Ann Lopez-Caneva is a graduate of LTHS, Joliet Junior College and Governors State University.
 She has served multiple boards including the Kelvin Grove District 91 Board of Education, the White Oak Library District, and the Guardian Angel Community Services.
+Having served on the LTHS School Board in the capacity of Vice-President for several years, she assumed the position of President in 2018.
 She is also a member of the Lockport Woman's Club.
 Ann is married to Dr. Daryl Caneva and the mother of three children.
 She is an advocate for education, especially the fine arts, and wants to strive and maintain the best education for our students that will prepare them for life beyond school, while overseeing the school budget and programs.
 Ann looks forward to working with her fellow board members to overcome the challenges that LTHS is facing with state funding and common core standards.

 Completed training/development: Open Meeting Act Training (Office of the Attorney General State of Illinois); Orientating New School Board Members; Professional Development Leadership Training; and Performance Evaluation Reform Act (PERA) Training for School Board Members.